shanesturrock/bioit/docs/bbmap.md

 Download the version to be built into `/opt/bioit/bbmap/src`

 Inside `${HOME}/bioit/apps/bbmap/SPEC` there is a script called `build`.
-This just re quires the version number and will do the compile, install and create the module file for you.
+This just requires the version number and will do the compile, install and create the module file for you.
 Execute it as follows:

     ${HOME}/bioit/apps/bbmap/SPEC/build 37.36